alchemyplatform/aa-sdk/site/getting-started/setup.md

       content: Learn how to get started with Alchemy's Account Kit, a vertically integrated stack for building apps that support ERC-4337 and ERC-6900.
 ---

-# Quick Start
+# Quick start

-This guide will help you get started with Account Kit by setting up your environment, creating a smart account, and sending a `UserOperation` (UO) on its behalf.
+This guide will help you get started with Account Kit by setting up your environment, creating a smart account, and sending a User Operation (UO).
 By the end of this guide, you'll have a basic understanding of how to use the SDK and where to look for more advanced use cases.

 ## 1. Install the packages

-In your project directory, you'll need to run the following to install the required packages:
+Run the following command in your project directory to install the required packages:

 ::: code-group